 A cat’s purr in-between hunts is also a way of conditioning its bones and muscles.
 The vibration helps maintain a cat’s alertness all the time all the while maintaining a strong, spring-like body that is ready to pounce.
 This kind of vibration conditioning is similar to vibration therapy for patients treated for accidents and bone injury.

 This is also why a cat’s purr is believed to be helpful for humans.
-With its purring within the 20Hz and 140Hz vibration range, it is believed that a kitty’s purr can help humans reduce stress, decrease chances of heart attack, lower blood pressure, and heal bone and muscle injuries.
+With a vibration between the 20Hz and 140Hz range, it is believed that a kitty’s purr can help humans reduce stress, decrease chances of heart attack, lower blood pressure, and help heal bone and muscle injuries.

 Purrfect Way to Stop Purring

-A cat’s purr may be soothing for us humans but it can be a problem if it involves health checkups.
+A cat’s purr may be soothing for us humans but it can be a liability during health checkups.

 Because a kitty’s purr can help ease their nerves, cats going to the vet may purr in the middle of a health examination.
-This can be detrimental to a vet trying to trace the kitty’s heartbeat and breathing with the stethoscope.
-What the vet does – and for some strange reason it works – is to turn on the water faucet.
-The running water makes the cat stop purring.
+This can be detrimental to a veterinarian trying to follow the kitty’s heartbeat and breathing with the stethoscope.
+What some veterinarians do—and for some strange reason works—is turn on the water faucet.
+The running water often distracts cats long enough to make cats stop purring.

-Since your puss baby can express so many things when it purrs, it would be good to take into context what it is trying to say to you.
-T
+Since your baby can express so many things when she purrs, it’s a good idea to take into consideration what she’s trying to say to you.

-Is it rubbing against your leg while you are in the kitchen?
-Is it on your lap making biscuits?
-Are you both in the vet’s clinic?
+Is he rubbing against your leg while you are in the kitchen?
+Is she on your lap making biscuits?
+Are you both at the veterinary hospital?

-Whatever your kitty is trying to say, nothing is purrfect enough than a parent’s love in response to your kitty’s purr.
+Whatever your kitty is trying to say, nothing is more purrfect than a parent’s love in response to their kitty’s purr.